AnnachiPSP/Black-Jack-ver-1/README.md

-Building of 2nd and 3rd Version will be started later..
+2nd and 3rd are yet to be devoloped.

 ### Really great if you can join me for this great project ;]